Tuesday, December 18, 2012

 Another highlight of the day was at the Lorikeet enclosure.
 Before entering, we paid $3 each for a tiny cup of fruit nectar.
 Once inside, the beautiful and brightly colored Lorikeets literally landed on our bodies, our arms, heads and shoulders trying to sip of the sweet drink.
 At first, it was a bit intimidating, but before long, we were laughing, enjoying it and snapping pictures.
 In addition, we saw a huge python in the snake house and some interesting singing dogs that captivated us with their howling songs.

 My granddaughter was delighted by the fact that this zoo has rides and they are mostly free.
-She and her aunt rode the refreshing water log ride, the roller coaster and since my daughter was too big to fit into a child's bumper boat, my granddaughter had to experience that ride by herself.
+She rode the refreshing water log ride, the roller coaster and since I was too big to fit into a child's bumper boat, my granddaughter had to experience that ride by herself.
 But she didn't mind at all.
 There is a nice variety of rides and interactive children's exhibits to choose from.
 The camel and pony rides do cost a few dollars, but the experience is well worth it.

 It's nice to see these animals have huge enclosures to live in rather than cages like some zoos.
 And the animals look healthy, active and well cared for.
 For example, the elephants, rhinos and the giraffes have several acres to roam in.
 There is a place for the children to pet and brush the hair of a goat as well as pet a llama.
 In this same area, there is the Wallaroo Station where wallabys run free and children can interact and play with them.
 We also enjoyed petting the stingrays at Stingray Bay.